-1 References to legislative acts are found in the laws of particular years and in the regular compilations of statutes every decade or so.
+2 References to legislative acts are found in the laws of particular years and in the regular compilations of statutes every decade or so.
 A footnote to "No. 7 (1822)" refers to the act with that number in the Laws of 1822.
 Early volumes of laws used "Chapter" instead of "No." Until 1851, the legislature described amendments of existing law by referring to the act passed in a previous year, as in "Chapter 13.
 An Act, in amendment of an act, entitled, 'An act reducing into one, the several acts, for laying out, making, repairing and clearing highways," Laws of 1821, 82.
 The "Act, reducing into one the several acts, for laying out, making, repairing and clearing highways," was passed in 1797, as part of the second compilation of Vermont law; the 1821 amendment uses the 1797 as the basis for the amendment.
 After 1851, the practice changed to permit the act to refer to the most recent compilation of laws.
-For instance, No. 18 of the Laws of 1869 was entitled, "An act in addition to Section seventy-nine of Chapter twenty-four of the General Statutes,
+For instance, No. 18 of the Laws of 1869 was entitled, "An act in addition to Section seventy-nine of Chapter twenty-four of the General Statutes, entitled 'Of Laying Out Highways and Bridges."
+Most of the acts and resolves and journals of the General Assembly are available through the search engines of hathitrust.com, among other sources of Vermont law.

 There have been fifteen official compilations of Vermont statutes.
 It is important to understand the abbreviations used in order to locate the origins and changes to particular laws.
 The revisions of 1787, 1797, 1807, 1824 and 1834 are all described with an "R.," followed by the year and a page number.
 The compilations that follow 1834 and their abbreviations are as follows: Revised Statutes (1840) (R.S.); Compiled Statutes (1851) (C.S.); General Statutes (1863) (G.S.); General Statutes, 2d Ed.
 (1870) (also G.S.); Revised Laws (1880) (R.L.); Vermont Statutes (1894) (V.S.); Public Statutes (1906) (P.S.); General Laws (1917) (G.L.); Public Laws (1933) (P.L.); and Vermont Statutes Annotated (1947) (V.S.A.).
 Not all "compilations" are merely collections of statutes to date; occasionally they contain comprehensive revisions of the laws in existence at the time the compilation was adopted.
+The 1824 revision is useful in tracing the development the statutory law before that date, as it is organized by collecting the various acts adopted from 1797 to 1824 in chronological order.